 First and fore most God our creator is very interested in the welfare of his children.
+Peace is a divine idea and man must work hard to ensure peaceful coexistence in society.
 Politicians must not pretend they have the people at heart more than the creator of the universe.
+We are in partners in ensuring peaceful elections in our communities.

-He says in Jeremiah 29: 11 For i know the plans i have for you, says the Lord, plans of welfare and not for evil, to give you a future and a hope.(RVS)
+God's idea for Peace in Jeremiah 29: 11 For i know the plans i have for you, says the Lord, plans of welfare and not for evil, to give you a future and a hope.(RVS).
+Even the Biblical injunction encourages all to Live Peaceably with all men.

 Why and how must we ensure peaceful elections in Ghana and Africa in general?